 Meghann Ormond (PhD in Geog., Univ. of St Andrews, UK, 2011; PgDip in Geog., Univ. of Lisbon, Portugal, 2005; BA in Middle Eastern Studies and Geog., Univ. of Colorado-Boulder, USA, 2002) is Associate Professor in Cultural Geography.

-As a cultural geographer, an immigrant and someone fascinated by the transformative potential of travel, Meghann is deeply invested in and concerned with how differently-mobile people's roots, rights and vulnerabilities are recognised and included in the places they visit and in which they live.
-Her research focuses on how shifting visions and practices of citizenship and belonging transform transnational mobility, heritage, health and care relationships.
+As a cultural geographer and immigrant commited to engaging with travel's transformative potential, Meghann is deeply invested in and concerned with how differently-mobile people's roots, rights and vulnerabilities are recognised and included in the places they visit and in which they live.
+Her research focuses on how shifting visions and practices of citizenship and belonging impact transnational mobility, heritage, health and care relationships.

 Meghann is co-coordinator of the CSPS Transformative Learning Hub at WUR, the Roots Guide's curator and scientific coordinator, co-founder of Migrantour Utrecht, and involved in Migrantour's Sustainable Routes and Rural Migrantour initiatives.
 She is a member of the Wageningen Young Academy, and is a Centre for Unusual Collaboration (CUCo) board member and co-developer of its interdisciplinary research training programme.
 She chairs the MSc Tourism, Society & Environment programme committee.
 She is also section editor for Globalization and Health and on the editorial board of Current Issues in Tourism.